CarrieFilion/carriefilion.github.io/index.md

 # Research Interests
 I am interested in a variety of topics, ranging from survey planning to galactic dynamics.
 I am particularly interested in using both dynamical simulations and observations of stars in the Milky Way and nearby galaxies to gain insight into how galaxies form and evolve.
 My research work to date includes analyses of the stellar populations of ultra-faint dwarf galaxies, the dynamics of stars in barred galaxies, and preparations for the resolved-star component of the upcoming Subaru Prime Focus Spectrograph survey.
+In addition to this work I am currently developing a new technique to sonify astronomical data, and I am interested in using sonification as both a novel research tool and as a way to make astronomy more inclusive.

 ## Education
 <details>
   <summary>Undergraduate</summary>
   <p> Bryn Mawr College, Bryn Mawr, PA USA </p>
-  <p> 2015 - 2018, A.B. with Honors in Physics, graduated _Magna Cum Laude_ </p>
+  <p> 2015 - 2018, A.B. with Honors in Physics, graduated <em> Magna Cum Laude </em> </p>
   <p> Undergraduate thesis work advised by Prof. Kate Daniel </p>
 </details>